A Proof of the CSP Dichotomy Conjecture: Correctness of the Algorithm

 \subsection{Rosenberg completeness theorem}

 The main idea of the algorithm is based on a beautiful result obtained by Ivo Rosenberg in 1970, who found all maximal clones on a finite set.
-Applying this result to the clone generated by a WNU together with all constant operations, we can show that every algebra with a WNU operation has a binary absorption, a center, or it is polynomially complete or linear modular some congruence.
+Applying this result to the clone generated by a WNU together with all constant operations, we can show that every algebra with a WNU operation has a nontrivial binary absorbing subuniverse, or a nontrivial center, or it is polynomially complete or linear modulo some proper congruence.

-\begin{thm} Suppose $\mathbf{A} = (A;w)$ is an algebra, $w$ is a special WNU of arity $m$.
-Then one of the following conditions hold \begin{enumerate} \item there exists a binary absorbing set $B\subsetneq A$, \item there exists a center $C\subsetneq A$, \item there exists a proper congruence $\sigma$ on $A$ such that $(A;w)/\sigma$ is polynomially complete, \item there exists a proper congruence $\sigma$ on $A$ such that $(A;w)/\sigma$ is isomorphic to $(\mathbb Z_{p};x_{1}+\dots +x_{m})$. \end{enumerate} \end{thm} \begin{proof} Let us prove this statement by induction on the size of $A$.
-If we have a binary absorbing subuniverse in $A$ then there is nothing to prove.
+\begin{thm} Suppose $\mathbf{A} = (A;w)$ is a finite algebra, where $w$ is a special WNU of arity $m$.
+Then one of the following conditions holds: \begin{enumerate} \item there exists a nontrivial binary absorbing subuniverse $B\subsetneq A$, \item there exists a nontrivial center $C\subsetneq A$, \item there exists a proper congruence $\sigma$ on $A$ such that $(A;w)/\sigma$ is polynomially complete, \item there exists a proper congruence $\sigma$ on $A$ such that $(A;w)/\sigma$ is isomorphic to $(\mathbb Z_{p};x_{1}+\dots +x_{m})$. \end{enumerate} \end{thm} \begin{proof} Let us prove this statement by induction on the size of $A$.
+If we have a nontrivial binary absorbing subuniverse in $A$ then there is nothing to prove.
+Assume that $A$ has no nontrivial binary absorbing subuniverse.
 Let $M$ be the clone generated by $w$ and all constant operations on $A$.
 If $M$ is the clone of all operations, then $(A;w)$ is polynomially complete.

-Otherwise, by Rosenberg's Theorem \cite{rosmax}, $M$ belongs to one of the following maximal clones. \begin{enumerate} \item Maximal clone of monotone operations, that is, a clone of operations preserving a partial order relation with the greatest and the least element;
+Otherwise, by Rosenberg's Theorem \cite{rosmax}, $M$ belongs to one of the following maximal clones. \begin{enumerate} \item Maximal clone of monotone operations, that is, the clone of operations preserving a partial order relation with the greatest and the least element;

-\item Maximal clone of autodual operations, that is, a clone of operations preserving the graph of a permutation of a prime order without a fixed element;
+\item Maximal clone of autodual operations, that is, the clone of operations preserving the graph of a permutation of a prime order without a fixed element;

 \item Maximal clone defined by an equivalence relation;

 \item Maximal clone of quasi-linear operations;

 \item Maximal clone defined by a central relation;